What’s Happening

 How to Care for your Creamery items.

 Let’s start with cheese.
-For fresh cheeses you will want to eat them within the week, they are not designed for storage.
+You will want to eat fresh cheeses within the week; they are not designed for storage.
 Those would be ricotta and Queso Fresco (fresh basket cheese).
-For aged cheeses, they will store well in the vacuum packages they come in and once opened you want to minimize exposure to air.
-So you can always vacuum seal it if you have that possibility, or wrap it tightly.
-If any mold appears you can easily cut it off, it will only be on the surface.
+For aged cheeses, they will store well in the vacuum packages they come in, and once opened, you want to minimize exposure to air.
+So you can always vacuum seal it if possible or wrap it tightly.
+If any mold appears, you can easily cut it off; it will only be on the surface.
 You can also freeze cheese for later use.

-Yogurt will last for a couple of weeks, it is a fermented item.
-If you only have a small portion left, put it in a smaller container, so once again there is less exposure to air.
+Yogurt is a fermented food that lasts a couple of weeks.
+If you only have a small portion left, put it in a smaller container so that, once again, it is less exposed to air.

-Butter will keep well refrigerated.
-If you are leaving your butter out, only cut off a small portion so it isn’t sitting at room temperature for too long.
+Butter is kept well refrigerated.
+If you leave it out, cut off a small portion so it doesn’t sit at room temperature for too long.

 Our eggs are not washed as we have rolling nesting boxes, so they are clean when collected.
 They can be stored at room temperature or in the refrigerator.

-Our milk and cream are sold the day we milk or make cream.
-They will last a week if stored in the refrigerator.
-If you have any questions please reach out, we are here to make sure you enjoy your fresh raw creamery items.
+Our milk and cream are sold the day we milk or make them.
+If stored in the refrigerator, they will last a week.
+If you have any questions, please reach out.
+We are here to ensure you enjoy your fresh, raw creamery items.